 2015: Our big annual charity fundraiser this year was the Yorkshire Three Peaks.
 We donated over £13k to the Multiple Sclerosis Society from various fundraising initiatives.

 2016: We acquired Solicitors Case Management Systems Ltd and integrated the electronic forms range into Interactive.
 We won the Multiple Sclerosis Society’s ‘Employer of the Year’ award following staff nominations regarding our equal opportunities preparedness and active fundraising efforts on behalf of the charity.
 We also gained Best Companies status in recognition of our employee engagement initiatives and provision of a caring workplace.
 Our main charity challenge for the year was Tough Mudder.

 2017: We underwent a management buyout (MBO) and rebrand including the unveiling of our new name and visual identity.
 We relocated our Middlesbrough outsourced cashiering bureau to Redcar and established a presence in Scotland.
 All five regional offices – Manchester, Liverpool, Brighton, Redcar and Kirkcaldy – are still occupied today.
 We undertook the Tough Mudder challenge again in the name of charity.

 Now: 5 offices and 90 staff.
-Our core business is legal accounts and practice management software - Interactive - delivered on a cloud-hosted platform with add-on document management, anti-money laundering, Police Station App and other modules; outsourced cashiering services - Pinpoint; outsourced payroll with optional pension management services - Payroll; and outsourced typing services - Type.
+Our core business is legal accounts and practice management software - Interactive - delivered on a cloud-hosted platform with add-on document management, anti-money laundering and other modules; outsourced cashiering services - Pinpoint; outsourced payroll with optional pension management services - Payroll; and outsourced typing services - Type.
 We continue to raise and donate £thousands every year for local and national charitable causes.